tsaopy/tsaopy.github.io/notebook1-basic-usage.md

 np.savetxt('experiment_data.txt', [[t[_], x[_], v[_]] for _ in range(n_out)])
 ```

-## Fitting the model with `TSAOpy`
+## Fitting the model with TSAOpy

 Now let's forget about everything we did above.
 Imagine you just finished running some experiment, and you ended up with some time series that now you want to analyze.

 The first thing we need to do is to load the data.
-Ideally your data will be a `numpy` array, however if you want to push your luck native lists and tuples should work.
+Ideally your data will be a `numpy` array, however native lists and tuples should work.
 To load the data I'm using

 ```
 import numpy as np